MicrosoftDocs/learn/learn-pr/azure/azure-mission-critical/includes/2-prepare.md

 All components of this architecture are deployed to a single region.

-- **App Service plan** Standard S2 provides the compute platform that hosts the app.
+- [Azure App Service plan](/azure/app-service/overview-hosting-plans) Standard S2 provides the compute platform that hosts the app.
 Autoscaling is enabled.
 In the development environment, Basic B1 SKU is used.

-- **App Service** provides the application platform that runs the API code in a container.
+- [Azure App Service](/azure/app-service/overview) provides the application platform that runs the API code in a container.
 The App Service Authentication feature is enabled for authorization.

-- **Deployment slots** let you stage a deployment and then swap it with the production deployment.
+- [Deployment slots](/azure/app-service/deploy-staging-slots) let you stage a deployment and then swap it with the production deployment.
 They're used in production only.

-- **Azure Container Registry** stores the containerized API code and is pushed through Continuous Integration/Continuous Delivery (CI/CD) pipelines created and managed by the workload team.
+- [Azure Container Registry](/azure/container-registry/) stores the containerized API code and is pushed through Continuous Integration/Continuous Delivery (CI/CD) pipelines created and managed by the workload team.
 The container registry is used by both production and dev/test environments.

-- **Azure Cosmos DB with SQL API** stores all state related to the workload.
+- [Azure Cosmos DB](/azure/cosmos-db/) with SQL API** stores all state related to the workload.
 The Cosmos DB database account has a single database that contains a few containers in the Shared throughput model.
 The Azure Cosmos account uses the Serverless capacity mode.
 There's one instance for production and one for dev/test.

-- **Azure Key Vault** stores secrets needed for the API to make an HTTP POST call to an external, 3rd-party API as part of one request flow.
+- [Azure Key Vault](/azure/key-vault/) stores secrets needed for the API to make an HTTP POST call to an external, 3rd-party API as part of one request flow.
 The application accesses the secrets through a Key Vault reference in the Azure App Service’s app configuration.
 There's one Key Vault for production and one for dev/test.

-- **Azure Log Analytics** is used as a unified sink to store logs and metrics for all Azure Diagnostics settings for all components used in the solution.
+- [Azure Log Analytics](/azure/azure-monitor/) is used as a unified sink to store logs and metrics for all Azure Diagnostics settings for all components used in the solution.
 There's one workspace for production and one for dev/test.

-- **Application Insights** is used for capturing telemetry and logs from the API.
+- [Azure Application Insights](/azure/azure-monitor/) is used for capturing telemetry and logs from the API.
 Application Insights uses the self-contained mode, not writing to a dedicated log analytics workspace.
 Production and dev/test don't share a common instance.

-- **Azure Pipelines** is used for CI/CD that builds, tests, and deploys the workload in preproduction and production environments.
+- [Azure Pipelines](/azure/devops/pipelines/get-started/what-is-azure-pipelines) is used for CI/CD that builds, tests, and deploys the workload in preproduction and production environments.
 The pipelines are managed by the workload team, which also manages all of the infrastructure in their solution.
 Bicep is the choice of technology for Infrastructure-as-Code (IaC).

 ### Design choices